-If you’re comfortable with Excel, you can easily add your own plans to RateGrinder to compare against the hundreds of options pre-loaded from PowerToChoose.org.
+If you’re comfortable with Excel, you can easily model your own plans in RateGrinder to compare against the hundreds of options pre-loaded from PowerToChoose.org.
 This is handy for evaluating your existing plan or a new plan from an REP or broker site.
 Here’s how to do it using the plan’s EFL information:

 Download the spreadsheet and go to the ‘Database’ worksheet tab.

 Open the ‘EFL Database’ section by clicking the box above column ‘BK’.
 This is where you’ll capture the key pricing details from the EFL.

 Find one of the mostly blank rows with “[Enter you own offer]” in the ‘Product’ column.
 If you don’t see one, try clearing any existing filters.
 For that row, fill in all the columns with pink headings (TDU Area, REP, Product, etc.) from your plan’s EFL.

 Many REPs levy tiered fees or credits as a function of your usage range.
 Columns [BM – BV] capture these with a lookup table that returns a single charge or credit amount based on the usage.
 Enter numbers in the Usage[X] and Charge/Credit[X] columns to match the EFL terms.
 You must put a number for Usage1, even if it’s zero.